SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 "Getting a particular column name of an existing internal table using RTTI "An internal table (it contains information on the table's structured type; the "component names, among others) is assigned to a data object that is declared "inline.
-This is an example of how powerful constructor expressions (and inline "declarations) are: You can make code more concise.
-Think of extra declarations "for the data objects, or using the older ?= operator for the casts.
-Many more "lines of code would be required.
+This is an example of making code more concise with constructor expressions "and inline declarations.
+Assume you use extra declarations for the data objects, or "use the older ?= operator for the casts.
+Many more lines of code are required.
 DATA(components) = CAST cl_abap_structdescr( CAST cl_abap_tabledescr(
     cl_abap_typedescr=>describe_by_data( it ) )->get_table_line_type( ) )->components.
 DATA(comp2_a) = components[ 2 ]-name.
 "COMP2